Hainan people: Culture

+Identity

+The administration of the island was handled by Guangdong for most of its history, and investment in infrastructure was negligible during the imperial era.
+Hainanese are conscious of their distance from the mainland and mainstream China, and sensitive to the historical perception of the island as a remote and barbaric backwater, a place of exile for criminals and political malcontents.
+In reply, the Hainanese like to emphasize their cultural achievements at the highest, most elite level of the notoriously brutal Imperial examinations.
+There have been 105 successful jinshi degree holders from Hainan during its 1,300 years of imperial history, a rate that is five times higher than the national average.

 Language

+Classification

-In Hainan, the local lingua franca is referred to as Hainanese.
-Numerous Wenchang Hainanese descended from Jinshi and merchants from Putian as many of their Jiapu (family genealogies) show.
+In Hainan, the lingua franca and language of prestige is referred to as Hainanese.
+Hainanese is a southern Min language, in the same family of Chinese languages or dialects such as Hokkien and Teochew.

+Unique characteristics

+Hainanese has developed unique phonological characteristics such as the use of implosives.
+Linguists hypothesize this characteristic resulted from the contact between Han Chinese settlers in garrison towns and their Tai-Kradai tribal neighbours.
+More recently, the island's location close to SE Asia, and the close ties between local Hainanese and the Hainanese diaspora, have led to the adoption of numerous English and Malay words.

 Standard Chinese is also the lingua franca in the island province as in the rest of China.

 Cuisine

 Numerous signature dishes such as the Hainanese chicken rice, Wenchang chicken, Hainanese pork chop, Hainanese mutton soup, Hainanese salted fish soup and beef noodle soup.
 Hainanese chicken rice is a recognised dish throughout Southeast Asia due to the Hainanese diaspora in these areas who famed it.

 All these signature dishes are served at the various eateries located along Purvis Street, within the Hainanese enclave; as a result, Purvis Street is often referred to as "Hainan Second Street", while Middle Road and Seah Street are referred to as "Hainan First Street" and "Hainan Third Street" respectively.
 It is often labelled as Singapore's national dish.